Nipsy90/Auto-Youtube-Shorts-Scroller/README.md

 # [Auto-Youtube-Shorts-Scroller](https://github.com/Nipsy90/Auto-Youtube-Shorts-Scroller)

-## A FIrefox Extension/Bookmarklet that adds an auto-scroll feature on Youtube so you can watch Shorts without the need to touch your mouse.
+## A FIrefox Extension that adds an auto-scroll feature on Youtube so you can watch Shorts without the need to touch your mouse.

 <img src="./extension/img/autoYTScrollerIcon128.png"/>